Kosovo War: War begins

 During this time, Yugoslav President Milošević reached an arrangement with Boris Yeltsin of Russia to stop offensive operations and prepare for talks with the Albanians, who refused to talk to the Serbian side throughout the crisis, but would talk with the Yugoslav government.
 In fact, the only meeting between Milošević and Ibrahim Rugova happened on 15 May in Belgrade, two days after the special presidential envoy Richard Holbrooke announced that it would take place.
-Holbrooke threatened Milošević that if he did not obey, "what's left of your country will implode".
-A month later, Holbrooke visited the border areas affected by the fighting in early June, where he was famously photographed with the KLA.
+According to Time Holbrooke threatened Milošević that if he did not obey, "what's left of your country will implode".
+A month later, Holbrooke visited the border areas affected by the fighting in early June, where he was photographed with the KLA.
 The publication of these images sent a signal to the KLA, its supporters and sympathisers, and to observers in general, that the US was decisively backing the KLA and the Albanian population in Kosovo.

 The Yeltsin agreement required Milošević to allow international representatives to set up a mission in Kosovo to monitor the situation there.
 The Kosovo Diplomatic Observer Mission (KDOM) began operations in early July 1998.
-The US government welcomed this part of the agreement, but denounced the initiative's call for a mutual cease fire.
-Rather, the US demanded that the Serbian-Yugoslavian side should cease fire "without linkage ... to a cessation in terrorist activities".

 All through June and into mid-July, the KLA maintained its advance.
-The KLA surrounded Peja and Gjakova, and set up an interim capital in the town of Malisheva (north of Rahovec).
+The KLA surrounded Peć and Ðakovica, and set up an interim capital in the town of Mališevo.
 KLA troops infiltrated Suva Reka and the northwest of Pristina.
 They moved on to capture the Belaćevac coal pits in late June, threatening energy supplies in the region.
-In July, KLA activity was reported south of Prizren.
+In early July, the KLA captured multiple villages just south of Prizren.
 Their tactics as usual focused mainly on guerrilla and mountain warfare, and harassing and ambushing Yugoslav forces and Serb police patrols.